Docs/ Replace AWS Access Keys with Short-Lived Credentials

 1. The developer runs vouch login and authenticates with their YubiKey.

 2. The Vouch server issues a short-lived OIDC ID token signed with ES256 (ECDSA over P-256).
-The token contains claims such as sub (user ID) and email.
+The user’s identity is carried in the sub claim (the developer’s email address), which AWS exposes as ${<instance>:sub} in IAM trust policies.

 3. When the developer runs an AWS command (or vouch credential aws), the CLI calls AWS STS AssumeRoleWithWebIdentity, presenting the ID token.